 He qualified in medicine in 1986 and after training in general medicine and haematology at King’s College Hospital and The London Hospital he became a Leukaemia Research Fund clinical fellow at The University of Wales College of Medicine in Cardiff.

 There he completed an MD thesis on aspects of the biology of myelodysplastic syndromes (MDS) under the supervision of the late Professor Allan Jacobs and went on to complete his training as a Senior Registrar in Cardiff.

 Dr Dominic Culligan

-He moved to Aberdeen in 1996 where he specialises in malignant haematology and in particular the management of acute myeloid leukaemia, MDS and the lymphomas.
-Dominic has been Chairman of the UK NCRI MDS clinical trials subgroup since 2012 and is a member of the UK NCRI AML working group and the UK NCRI Haematological-Oncology Study Group.
-He is a founder member of the UK MDS Forum.
+He moved to Aberdeen in 1996 where he is lead clinician for malignant haematology and specialises in the management of acute myeloid leukaemia, MDS and the lymphomas.
+He is a member of the NCRI AML Working Group and past Chairman of the NCRI MDS Clinical Trials Sub Group.